 Reporting a criminal offence

-The FCA investigates certain types of financial crime.
-The types of cases that we investigate depend on who the victims are and on what type of offending is alleged.
+We only investigate certain types of financial crime.
+The types of cases that we investigate depend on the nature of the wrongdoing, for example, misconduct in regulated types of financial services.

-If you have been a victim of crime who has suffered economic loss then you can contact us.
-We will inform you, once we have considered your report, whether we are likely to investigate, or if it might be appropriate to refer the matter to the police or another agency.
+If you feel that you have suffered a loss as a result of a financial crime, you can contact us.
+We will let you know, once we have considered your report, whether we are likely to investigate, or if it would be more appropriate to refer the matter to the police or another agency.

-Alternatively, we may become aware of an allegation of a criminal offence which has resulted in economic loss being suffered.
-We may contact you, as a victim, to find out if you can provide relevant information.
+If we become aware of an alleged criminal offence that has resulted in economic loss, we may contact you as a victim to find out if you can give us more information.

 We record all interviews, so that we have an accurate account of what has been said.